-Students are expected to read and abide by the course policies found in the instructor-specific syllabus located in the Blackboard course.
+Students are expected to read and abide by the course policies listed in the instructor-specific syllabus located in the Blackboard course.
+(Note: All preparatory activities are in the online Credo courseware and should be completed BEFORE class.)

 IX.
 Technology Requirements